Significant Changes to FSU Research

 Please visit the RAMP project website at https://ramp.research.fsu.edu/ for more information.

-Proposal routing will change on July 1.
+Proposal routing changed on July 1st.
 Proposal Transmittal Forms (PTFs) will no longer be required and use of RAMP Grants will be required for proposal submissions.
 This change applies to all external funding from all sponsors (through SRA and FSU Research Foundation).
 There will be a grace period option available for proposals due July 15 or earlier, which will allow researchers to submit proposals through the PTF process, if needed.

 Training & Guidance for the New Process

-Extensive training and guidance will be available beginning in May and will continue well beyond the deployment of RAMP Grants.
-A variety of training methods will be utilized, such as, online courses, how-to guides, quick reference sheets and videos.
-Frequently Asked Questions will also be added to the RAMP project website for review and these will be updated periodically as the team responds to questions and feedback during training courses.
+Training began in May and will continue into August and beyond based on needs.
+A variety of training methods are being utilized, such as, online courses, how-to guides, quick reference sheets and videos.
+All are available at https://ramp.research.fsu.edu/training.
+Frequently Asked Questions are also available and these will be updated periodically as the team responds to user questions and feedback.

 RAMP Grants provides electronic grants management and system-to-system proposal submission capability that interfaces with Grants.gov.
 The system provides helpful timesavers, including but not limited to, populating salary data for personnel listed in proposals, the ability to copy prior proposals submitted, and allowing transparency in the proposal and award process through the option to check the status in real-time.